Bruce Springsteen - Born in the U.S.A.

 The title references a fictional spaceman, symbolizing a longing to escape and find a different perspective on life, which can resonate with listeners who feel detached from their surroundings.
 The imagery often paints a vivid picture of a landscape that's both familiar and dreamlike, hinting at a narrative that connects personal history with the broader human experience.

 The song ties into the band’s ability to blend storytelling with emotional depth, a hallmark of Counting Crows' music.
 It captures a moment in time that invites listeners to reflect on their own journeys, amidst the backdrop of life’s complexities.
-While it’s not explicitly historical, the themes and feelings presented in "Spaceman" can resonate across different eras and experiences.
+While it’s not explicitly historical, the themes and feelings presented in "Spaceman In Tulsa" can resonate across different eras and experiences.

 Creedence Clearwater Revival - Fortunate Son